Academic Integrity

 Academic Integrity in Teaching and Learning:

-Support TA Training
+Support Teaching assistant Training

-• Assess how TAs are able to observe and teach academic integrity.
+- Assess how TAs are able to observe and teach academic integrity.

 Generative AI and Academic Integrity

-• Continue to develop guidance and resources for students and faculty regarding the use of Generative AI and its implications for academic integrity.
+- Continue to develop guidance and resources for students and faculty regarding the use of generative AI and its implications for academic integrity.

 Policies & Processes